hchapman/hchapman.github.io/classes/s2018-369/_syllabus.md

-We will have three **in-class** midterm exams, *tentatively scheduled* for the **second week of February**, the **second week of March**, and the **third week of May**.
+We will have three **in-class** midterm exams, *tentatively scheduled* for the **second week of February**, the **second week of March**, and the **third week of April**.
 Our final exam will take place in our normal meeting place and is scheduled for: Thursday, May 10th from 4:10pm &ndash; 6:10pm.

 There are no make-up exams for this course.
 If you must be absent from